 There will be an initial consultation fee when you first see a surgeon regarding a tummy tuck.
 How much this will be depends upon the surgeon.
 Consultation fees range from $50 (AUD) to $500.
 If you see more than one surgeon—and you really should, before deciding on the best surgeon to proceed with—you will have to pay a fee for each consultation.
 Typically most surgeon’s charge $250 – $350 for the initial consultation.

 Fees for the anaesthetist depend on their qualifications.
 A GP attending you as an anaesthetist during a tummy tuck will likely cost much less than a qualified anaesthetist.
 Anaesthetist fees are not calculated on a standard scale.
 However, According to the Australian Society of Anaesthetists, the fee charged by an anaesthetist is determined by the Medical Benefits Schedule (MBS) number or the Relative Value Guide (RVG) number.

 You want to proceed with a qualified anaesthetist because the anaesthetist watches over your life and vital functions during your surgery.
-A qualified person who knows the ins and outs of anaesthesia, trouble shooting and potential risks is the safest option.
+A qualified person who knows the ins and outs of anaesthesia, troubleshooting and potential risks is the safest option.
 Besides safety, your anaesthetist will also be a factor in making sure of your comfort both during and after the procedure.

 Most surgeons’ use only qualified anaesthetists, and their fees far exceed the fee charged by a regular doctor performing the same duty.

 Hospital fees vary significantly from facility to facility.
 The key element of hospital fees is the operating theatre fee.
 Most hospitals charge on an hourly basis, with the charge covering theatre fees, accommodation and sundries.
 Per hour, hospital fees start at around $750 (AUD) and can vary by thousands of dollars.
 Additionally, a standard tummy tuck requires a 2 – 3 day stay in hospital after surgery which adds a lot to the cost if you aren’t covered by private health insurance.
 In Sydney for example, the hospital fees for a standard tummy tuck are around $6,800 – $8,000.